bitmovin/bitmovin-player-ios-samples/README.md

 +   **BasicPlayback:** Shows how to set up the Bitmovin Player for basic playback of HLS or progressive streams.
 +   **BasicPlaybackTV:** Shows how to set up the Bitmovin Player for basic playback of HLS or progressive streams in a tvOS application.
 +   **BasicMetadataHandling** Shows how to set up and configure the Bitmovin Player for playback of content that contains metadata.
++   **BasicSwiftUI** Shows how to integrate the Bitmovin Player and the Player View into SwiftUI.

 ### DRM
 +   **BasicDRMPlayback:** Shows how to set up and configure the Bitmovin Player for playback of FairPlay Streaming protected content.